BasedHardware/omi/docs/_hardware/DevKit2.md

 ### Assembled Device

-You can order assembled [Friend DevKit 2](https://basedhardware.com/products/friend-dev-kit-2) from the Based Hardware website.
+You can order assembled [Omi DevKit 2](https://basedhardware.com/products/friend-dev-kit-2) from the Based Hardware website.

 ### Parts